5 Ways Recovery Unplugged Integrates Music into Addiction Recovery

 Some of the ways in which Recovery Unplugged integrates music into rehab include:

-- Songwriting and compositions -In “music healing” group, clients write their own recovery songs, and record them.
+- Songwriting and compositions –In the “music healing” group, clients write and record their own recovery songs.
 This serves as a reminder of hope to motivate them throughout their recovery.

 - Performance and Production -Clients have the opportunity to perform their recovery songs to their peers in “open mic”, a group that encourages clients to get vulnerable and use different mediums to express themselves and promote everlasting change.

 - Therapeutic Drumming -Drum circle groups are held where clients are encouraged to play in rhythm, promoting unity and synchronicity.
 Clients are also expected to do a drum solo in front of their peers, allowing for creative expression and vulnerability.